sdcondon/FlUnit/README.md

     - Split into separate repos
     - Separate usage docs
     - README in packages
-  - *(Mar / Apr / May)* Possible post-v1 additions:
+  - *(May / Jun)* Possible post-v1 additions (after a break to work on other projects):
     - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
 Perhaps `WithResultLabels`?
 Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
 Needs careful thought..
-    - For settings that affect individual tests, perhaps make them overridable (a `UsingSettings(settings => ..)` builder method)
     - Assertions: Simply interpreting exceptions as failure and leaving this to other libraries for the most part, but e.g. equivalents of Assert.Fail and Assert.Inconclusive may be useful?
     - Basic attachment & output support?
     - Support for async tests?
 - Probably not, at least in the near future:
   - QoL: Perhaps `ThenOfReturnValue(rv => rv.ShouldBe..)` and `ThenOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
 Though lambda discards work pretty well (to my eyes at least)..
   - QoL: dependent assertions - some assertions only make sense if a prior assertion has succeeded (easy for method-based test frameworks, but not for us..).
 Such assertions should probably give an inconclusive result?
 Assertions that return a value (assert a value is of a particular type, cast and return it) also a possibility - though thats probably inviting unacceptable complexity.
 A basic version of this could be useful though - perhaps an `AndAlso` (echoing C# operator name) - which will make all following assertions inconclusive if any prior assertion failed?
+This is best left to assertion frameworks (e.g. FluentAssertions `Which`)